positron48/youtube-history-analyzer/README.md

 ---

-**🎬 Analyze your YouTube history with pleasure and accurate time data!**
+**Analyze your YouTube history with pleasure and accurate time data!**